House of 950 launched as a series of fragmented projects in 2012 and was consolidated into a brand in 2016.

 We are very aware of how practices within the fashion industry affect the environment and we try to combat these issues in our own design philosophies.
 With patternmaking techniques, we strive to use less fabric.
 We use fabrics with transparent supply chains from countries that pay fair wages.
 We repurpose many if not all of the scraps left over from sampling and production and our studio runs entirely on renewable energy.

 Most of our garments are made to order with our in house production.
 We aspire to create "modern heirlooms" for our customer; products that have superior quality meshed with an aesthetic and sentimental value.
 We try to create partnerships outside of the realm of competitiveness and focus on the benefits of forward economic growth for many.
 By practicing consciousness we are able to present our own values and passions through our clothing and curation, while influencing and creating change within the fashion indstury.

 "950" comes from "950 Franklin Street", Eric's first address living on his own.
 As time went on during his years in San Francisco, the apartment was dubbed "House of 950" as it became a gathering point for friends and because of this, it made sense to name the brand House of 950 .

 -- an exploration of creativity surrounded by great company --

-Eric has previously designed for: Bless, Club Monaco, Balenciaga, Andrea Crews, Tim Hamilton, Various Projects, Kmart, and Moon Young Hee, and has done projects in collaboration with Margiela, Beanpole Korea, Alphonse Van Woerkem, MMK Frankfurt, VDL Neutra House, and Natalie Jeremijenko.
+Eric has previously designed for: Bless, Club Monaco, Balenciaga, Andrea Crews, Tim Hamilton, Various Projects, Kmart, and Moon Young Hee, and has done projects in collaboration with Margiela, Beanpole Korea, Alphonse Van Woerkem, MMK Frankfurt, VDL Neutra House, Natalie Jeremijenko, and the Institute of Contemporary Art, Los Angeles.
 He received his BFA in fashion design from Academy of Art University in San francisco.